-Together with the direct management participation of foreign investors, which is another matter of concern in this paper, we pay attention to the organizational and technological innovativeness, capital intensity, quality of human capital, research and development capacity, organization size, and company location as firm-specific factors affecting the level of variable costs.
+technological innovativeness, capital intensity, quality of human capital, research and development capacity, organization size, and company location as firm-specific factors affecting the level of variable costs.
 The extent of management participation by foreign investors is captured using the aforementioned foreign ownership share (FS).
-The organizational and technological innovativeness is measured by the total factor productivity (TFP) estimated using the semi-parametric method first developed by Olley and Parks (1996) and further improved by Levinsohn and Petrin (2003).5 As proxies for the capital intensity, the human capital quality, and the research and development capacity, we use the total assets per employee (K/L), labor costs per employee (LC), and intangible assets per employee (R&D), respectively.
+The organizational and technological innovativeness is measured by the total factor productivity (TFP) estimated using the semi-parametric method first developed by Ollev and Parks (1996) and further improved by Levinsohn and Petrin (2003).5 The Levinsohn-Petrin estimator is widely used as the means to accurately measure TFP, since it treats simultaneous bias arising from the endogenous relationship between factor inputs and productivity by adopting intermediate inputs as the firm-specific proxy of the productivity shock, which is unobservable for econometricians.6 As proxies for the capital intensity, the human capital quality, and the research and development capacity, we use the total assets per employee (K/L), labor costs per employee (LC), and intangible assets per employee (R & D), respectively.
 The organizational size is measured by the annual average number of employees (SIZE).
 In the empirical analysis, the natural logarithms of these four variables are used.
 As for the company location, the fixed-effects of the capital region and the eastern region are controlled by the capital region location dummy variable (CAPITAL) and the eastern region location dummy variable (EAST), respectively.
 The default category consists of the firms located in the western region.
 Hereinafter, FS and the other seven variables are collectively called the "firm characteristics variable" for brevity.